Luirbos/Automated-ELK-stack-deployment/readme.txt

 - Run the playbook, and navigate to http://[kibana public IP]:5601 then click on system logs -> module status -> check data to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+-https://github.com/Luirbos/Automated-ELK-stack-deployment/blob/main/Ansible/filebeat-playbook.yml is the playbook copy it to /etc/ansible/files
-- _Which file is the playbook?
-Where do you copy it?_
+-Update the hosts file to make Ansible run the playbook on a specific machine.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+To specify which machine to install the ELK server on versus which to install Filebeat on, input the machine's private IP address under filebeat or ELK
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- To check if the ELK server is running, navigate to http://[kibana public IP]:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Specific commands the user will need to run to download the playbook, update the files, etc. can be found here: